A man in Memphis has been arrested after offering egg rolls to 911 dispatchers more than 1,000 times.

 Calling 911 without an emergency is discouraged as it may overload the 911 system and affect its services intended for those who truly need them.
 Penalties issued for 911 misuse vary across different states.

-In Tennessee, a 911 call “that is for some purpose other than to report an emergency or an event that the person placing the call reasonably believes to be an emergency is a Class C misdemeanor.”
+a 911 call “that is for some purpose other than to report an emergency or an event that the person placing the call reasonably believes to be an emergency is a Class C misdemeanor.”

 Feature Image via Memphis Police